pschwede/AnchorBot/README.md

 * [Hotot](https://code.google.com/p/hotot)
 * [Google Reader](http://reader.google.com/)

-This project was once known as "Lyrebird" and is still a tribute to the [bird that retweets](http://youtu.be/7XiQDgNUEMw) the terrifying chainsaws that sew down it's rain forest.
+This project was once known as "Lyrebird" and is - as before - still a tribute to the [bird that retweets](http://youtu.be/7XiQDgNUEMw) the terrifying chainsaws that sew down it's rain forest.